Linx S.A.: Mergers and acquisitions

 In October 2017, Linx acquired Shopback through its subsidiary Linx Sistemas e Consultoria.
 Shopback is a platform focused on retention technologies through engagement and customer recapture.
 It is considered to be the leading company in the Brazilian market.

 The transaction was worth R$39 million with an additional R$17,56 million depending on the company's financial and operational performance between 2017 and 2019.

 Also in the same year, Linx acquired Percycle, technology startup and platform leader in native advertising, for R$13 million.
 The agreement predicted that the total value of the purchase could reach R$22.73 million in case of reaching financial and operational targets in the 3 years following the purchase.

 In March 2018, Linx acquired ITEC Brazil, a company that develops and markets management and automation software for medium and large-sized pharmacies.

 The second acquisition of the year occurred in April, when the company acquired the total quotas of Único Sistemas e Consultoria.
 With the focus on the development of multi-channel management tools and loyalty promotions, this acquisition confirms Linx's investment in systems for relationships between companies and clients.

+In January 2020 Linx acquired fintech PinPag for R$135 million in cash, plus an additional R$65 million tied to the achievement of targets by 2022.
+The fintech was integrated into Linx Pay Hub, Linx's own payments fintech.

+In 2020, Linx acquired Neemo for R$17.6 million.
+Owner of the Delivery App.
+Also in 2020, Linx announced the acquisition of Humanus, a provider of payroll management and HCM software to mid-sized companies, as well as Mercadapp, a company specializing in the supermarket sector relating to online sales.

+In August 2020, Linx was bought by Brazilian fintech Stone Pagamentos, which made a BRL 6.045 billion takeover offer.